How to keep toddlers safe from household dangers

 Here are some of the more worrisome household objects and how to keep your child out of harm’s way.

-Keep magnets out of reach at all times.
+Keep magnets out of reach.

 Watch this video to learn more about the dangers of button batteries.